i2bc/ORFmine/docs/orfmine_installation.md

 ### 1. Overview

-ORFmine is a package that consists of two independent tools ORFmap and ORFold.
+ORFmine is a package that consists of two independent tools ORFtrack and ORFold.
 Both these tools have been developed in python3 (version >= 3.6).
-The install.sh  script will install both ORFmap and ORFold with their dependancies.
+The install.sh  script will install both ORFtrack and ORFold with their dependancies.
 They can be used together or independently.